 As a first step in the development of a ``categorical non-commutative geometry'', we have been looking at a possible ``horizontal categorification'' of Gel'fand duality (theorem~\ref{th: gel}).
 In practice, the purpose is: \begin{itemize} \item to find ``suitable embedding functors'' $F:\Tf^{(1)}\to \Tf$ and $G:\Af^{(1)}\to \Af$ of the categories $\Tf^{(1)}$ (of compact Hausdorff topological spaces) and $\Af^{(1)}$ (of unital commutative \cs-algebras) into two categories $\Tf$ and $\Af$; \item to extend the categorical duality $(\Gamma^{(1)},\Sigma^{(1)})$ between $\Tf^{(1)}$ and $\Af^{(1)}$ provided by Gel'fand theorem, to a categorical duality between $\Tf$ and $\Af$ in such a way that the following diagrams are commutative up to natural isomorphisms $\eta, \xi$: \end{itemize}

 Since $\Af^{(1)}$ is a full subcategory of the category of \cs-algebras, we identify the horizontal categorification of $\Af^{(1)}$ as a subcategory of the category of small \cs-categories.

-In~\cite{BCL17}, in the setting of \cs-categories, we provide a definition of ``spectrum'' of a commutative full \cs-category as a one dimensional saturated unital Fell-bundle over a suitable groupoid (equivalence relation) and we prove a categorical Gel'fand duality theorem generalizing the usual Gel'fand duality between the categories of Abelian \cs-algebras and compact Hausdorff spaces.
+In~\cite{BCL17}, in the setting of \cs-categories, we provide a definition of ``spectrum'' of a commutative full \cs-category as a one-dimensional unital Fell bundle over a suitable groupoid (equivalence relation) and we prove a categorical Gel'fand duality theorem generalizing the usual Gel'fand duality between the categories of Abelian \cs-algebras and compact Hausdorff spaces.